syt123450/giojs/README.md

     // create controller for the IO globe, input the container as the parameter var controller = new GIO.Controller( container );

+    /**
-    // use addData() API to add the the data to the controller, know more about data format check out documentation about data: http://giojs.org/html/docs/dataIntro.html controller.addData( data );
+    * use addData() API to add the the data to the controller
+    * know more about data format, check out documentation about data: http://giojs.org/html/docs/dataIntro.html
+    * we provide sample data for test, get sample data from: https://github.com/syt123450/giojs/blob/master/examples/data/sampleData.json
+    */
+    controller.addData( data );

     // call the init() API to show the IO globe in the browser